Tincture (heraldry): Rule of tincture

 The first so-called "rule" of heraldry is the rule of tincture: metal should not be placed upon metal, nor colour upon colour, for the sake of contrast.

-The main duty of a heraldic device is to be recognized, and the dark colours or light metals are supposed to be too difficult to distinguish if they are placed on top of other dark or light colours, particularly in poor light.
+The main duty of a heraldic device is to be recognised, and the dark colours or light metals are supposed to be too difficult to distinguish if they are placed on top of other dark or light colours, particularly in poor light.
 Though this is the practical genesis of the rule, the rule is technical and appearance is not used in determining whether arms conform to the rule.
 Another reason sometimes given to justify this rule is that it was difficult to paint enamel colours over other enamel colours, or with metal over metal.

 This "rule" has at times been followed so pedantically that arms that violate it were called armes fausses "false arms" or armes à enquérir "arms of enquiry"; any violation was presumed to be intentional, to the point that one was supposed to enquire how it came to pass.
 One of the most famous armes à enquérir was the shield of the Kingdom of Jerusalem, which had gold crosses on silver.
 This use of white and gold together is also seen on the arms of the King of Jerusalem, the flag and arms of the Vatican, and the bishop's mitre in the arms of Andorra.
 These uses of gold on silver indicate the exceptional holy and special status of these coats of arms.
 An example of "colour on colour" is the arms of Albania, with its sable two-headed eagle on a gules field.

 The "rule of tincture" has had an influence reaching far beyond heraldry.
 It has been applied to the design of flags, so that the flag of Saxe-Weimar-Eisenach was modified to conform to the rule.